ICTU/quality-time/docs/src/software.md

 - A [collector](#collector) to collect the measurements from the sources.
 The collector is written in Python using [`aiohttp`](https://docs.aiohttp.org) as HTTP client library.
 - A [notifier](#notifier) to notify users about events such as metrics turning red.
 The notifier is written in Python.

-Source code that is shared between the Python components lives in the [shared data model](#shared-data-model) and [shared Python](#shared-python) components.
+Source code that is shared between the Python components lives in the [shared data model](#shared-data-model) and [shared server code](#shared-server-code) components.
 These are not run-time components.
 The code of these components is shared at build time, when the Docker images are created.
 The data model is used by all Python components, i.e. the external server, the internal server, the collector, and the notifier.
-The shared Python code is used by the external server and the internal server.
+The shared server code is used by the external server and the internal server.

 The three standard components are: